ahmad-sajadi/ahmad-sajadi/README.md

 on /etc/ansible/hosts define your servers that you wanna do your tasks on

-clone the project and in project's root directory run this command to install docker on remote_server:
+clone the project and in server/playbooks/. directory run this command to install docker on remote_server:
 - ansible-playbook install-docker.yml

 then:
 - ansible-playbook jobs.yml

-jobs.yml file will install prometheus and it's exporters on docker containers and then copy config files from root directory of project and copy them to remote server and then will install wireguard to remote server.
+this is the agenda of jobs.yml file:
+1. Connect to remote server
+2. Create docker network
+3. Download image and create alertmanager container
+4. prometheus container
+5. node_exporter container
+6. grafana container
+7. nginx_exporter container
+8. And blackbox_exporter container
+then:
+10. Copy Alertmanager and Prometheus config files and rules.yml from ../prometheus-configs/ to remote_server
+11. Restart prom and alrtmngr containers
+12. Add wireguard apt-repo
+13. Install Wireguard
+14. And copy Wireguard config files

 to config wireguard server you must change some of settings that wrote to wg0-server.conf file. and for your client you must change settings in wg0-client.conf file.